zwang695/alexa-skills-list/skills/B01DQ3GEFW/README.md

 * *Alexa, ask Dinosaur Facts to tell me something*

-Ask Super Dino Facts for cool information about dinosaurs that you never knew.
+Ask Dino Facts for cool information about dinosaurs that you never knew.
 Learn something son.
 Dinosaurs were awesome creatures and power today's internal combustion engines, so there's that.

 ***